anchampion/Ne_estimation_EcM_fungi/README.md

 #### Ne estimation

-Once all datasets are created (in VCF format), they are converted into the GENEPOP format using the software programme PGDSpider.
-Ne is estimated using these new files in NeEstimator.
+Once all datasets are created (in VCF format), they are converted into the GENEPOP format using the software programme PGDSpider. *Ne* is estimated using these new files in NeEstimator.

-We want to compare 2 means : mean Ne for 20 000 SNPs and mean Ne for 2 000 SNPs.
+We want to compare 2 means : mean *Ne* for 20,000 SNPs and mean *Ne* for 2,000 SNPs.
 As we have sampled SNPs randomly from the same pool of SNPs, the samples are not independent.
 Then, we’ll use a Wilcoxon test for paired samples (non parametric).

-Retrieve the dataframe containing Ne estimates
+Retrieve the dataframe containing *Ne* estimates.

 ``` r
 # Data